IBM-Bluemix-Docs/third-party/software-validate.md

 3. If you need to make changes, click the Edit icon ![Edit icon](../icons/edit-tagging.svg) next to the Readme section title.
 4. Click **Update** to save your changes.

-## Configure the validation target
+## Configuring the validation target

 1. From the Validate product tab, configure your validation target.
 1. Click **Update**.